njoshi07/food-truck-finder/README.md

 To provide more details I have added accordion feature for each food truck entries.

 I have added search feature for food truck.
-You search your favorite food and list of food trucks sells will display.
+You search your favorite food and list of food trucks will display.